paulvha/svm40/README.md

 This project is licensed under the GNU GENERAL PUBLIC LICENSE 3.0

 ## Acknowledgments
-Sample code on github from Sensirion
+Sample code on github and Datasheet from Sensirion